THE ESSENTIAL GUIDE TO NATURAL FOOD COLORS

 It’s perfect for coloring your morning smoothies, unicorn noodles, pasta, and rice, making rainbow sushi or a yummy cheesecake.

-Lately, this amazing powder is becoming more and more popular among food bloggers all over the world.
+This amazing powder is becoming more and more popular among food bloggers all over the world.
 And the reason is pretty simple.
 Its bright blue color is simply gorgeous.

 Blue spirulina, also called Blue Majik, is a blue pigment derived from blue-green algae.
 Phycocyanin is a pigment that gives spirulina (which is a deep green) a slightly bluish hue.